PRESS RELEASES

 VENUS SMILES NOT IN THE HOUSE OF TEARS

-August 7, 2024—Acclaimed pianist, composer, vocalist, and multidisciplinary artist Samora Pinderhughes today confirms a new two-part album, Venus Smiles Not in the House of Tears.
+September 26, 2024—Award winning pianist, composer, vocalist, and multidisciplinary artist Samora Pinderhughes today shares a new single, “Slow Time”, with a video co-directed with frequent collaborator Christian Padron—listen to the song here and watch the video here.
+The track is the third taken from his forthcoming, two-part album Venus Smiles Not in the House of Tears.
 The first LP of the series is set for release October 18 via a collaboration between Pinderhughes’ own Machel Records and Good Cloud Day—presave/preorder here.
 This marks the debut release for Good Cloud Day, headed by the former director of 37d03d and the Secretly Group.
-Ahead of the album, Pinderhughes unveils the first single, “Better” with a video—listen to the song here and watch the video here.

 “Forgive Yourself.
 Learn to live with yourself.
 Don’t hurt yourself.”